teatua/HomeLab/README.md

 ## Configuring remote access via Secure Shell (SSH)

-If you did not install ssh with during the Ubuntu install, open your terminal and login as root with your set credential:
+If you did not install ssh during the Ubuntu install, open your terminal and login as root with your set credential:
 ```
 su
 ```